 With a few pro tips under your belt, you'll be a pan-searing pro in no time.
 For a step-by-step walkthrough, along with helpful pictures, hop over to our blog post on how to master pan-fried salmon.
 Otherwise, read on.

 Start with room-temperature fillets: This helps fish to cook more evenly.

-Dry fillets well: Before cooking, use a paper towel or a clean dish towel to pat each one dry.
+Pat the fillets dry: Before cooking, use a paper towel or tea towel to pat each fillet dry.
 Any excess moisture will cause fillets to stick and won’t give you that crispy skin effect.

 Make sure your pan is really hot: Keep the flame around medium to medium-high, but before anything touches the pan, let it get really hot.
-After, pour in a thin layer of oil and heat until it shimmers.
-Then add the fish.
+After, pour in a thin layer of oil and heat until it shimmers and is sizzling hot.

-Err on the side of underdone: Keep in mind that salmon, like other proteins, will continue to cook after taking it off the heat, so don’t worry if it looks a little underdone at first; it’ll likely be perfect by the time you’re ready to feast.
+Err on the side of underdone: Like other proteins, salmon continues to cook after taking it off the heat, so don’t worry if it looks a little underdone at first.
+It'll likely be perfect by the time you’re ready to feast.